Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 [GraphQL](https://www.codecademy.com/resources/docs/general/graphql) is a query language for [APIs](https://www.codecademy.com/resources/docs/general/api) and a runtime for fulfilling those queries with existing data.
 Unlike a REST API, GraphQL APIs do not require verbs (`PUT`, `POST`, `GET`, `PATCH`, and `DELETE`) for requests, nor do they need multiple endpoints.
 They have just one endpoint and making a query to that endpoint is all that's needed.

-This tutorial will cover the creation of a CRUD (create, read, update, and delete) GraphQL API for a restaurant with Django.
+This tutorial will cover the creation of a CRUD (create, read, update, and delete) GraphQL API with Django providing a list of restaurants.

 ## Properties of GraphQL